 1. A Large Backpack

 Yes, they’re still so wee, but your kiddo does need to graduate from the mini-backpack they wore to daycare.
-The teacher will be sending home calendar sheets, newsletters and permission forms in letter-sized folders.
-Make a production of shopping for a new big-kid backpack together, and be sure it can hold a lunch bag, water bottle and change of clothes.
-Here’s a round-up of some of our favourites for 2019.
+The teacher will be sending home calendar sheets, newsletters, and permission forms in letter-sized folders.
+Make a production of shopping for a new big-kid backpack together, and be sure it can hold a lunch bag, water bottle, and change of clothes.
+Here’s a round-up of some of our favourite backpacks for starting Kindergarten.

 2. Labels for Everything